Peter Eduard Crasemann

 † "29 April 1950" – Werl, British military prison

 In July 1944, Peter Eduard Crasemann took over command of the 26th Panzer Division at the Italian Front.
-On the assumption of many partisans being located there, he ordered a search of the Fucecchio marshes.
+On the assumption of many partisans being located there, he ordered a search of the Fucecchio Marshes.
 175 civilians were killed during this operation, mainly women and children.

 Crasemann took part in the First World War as an artillery officer and was promoted to captain in 1918.
 Afterwards he entered into a career in business.
 In May 1933 he joined the Nazi Party; he enlisted in the Wehrmacht in 1936.
 Initially serving in the German war ministry, he then moved to the Oberkommando des Heeres (OKH, Army High Command).